-Pacific Northwest Drupal Summit (PNWDS) brings together people from not only the American Pacific Northwest, but around the world who use, develop, design, and support the Drupal platform.
-Many attendees at PNWDS are newcomers evaluating both our platform and our community.
+The Pacific NW Drupal Summit brings together people from around the world who use, develop, design, and support the Drupal platform.
+Many attendees at the Pacific NW Drupal Summit are newcomers evaluating both our platform and our community.

 Come for the software, stay for the community

 Drupal would simply not exist without its community.
 We want all attendees at the Pacific NW Drupal Summit to have an awesome experience, both in and out of formal conference sessions.

 The purpose of this document is not to restrict the diversity of ideas and expression in the Drupal community; rather, it's to raise awareness of the potential for actions that could alienate valuable members — and potential members — of the community.

 The Pacific NW Drupal Summit is an international event that attracts diverse people from a wide variety of ethnic, cultural, and religious backgrounds.
 We acknowledge that cross-cultural communication can often be complicated and encourage everyone to consider both the impact of their actions on those with different backgrounds and experiences and the honest intentions of those who may have unknowingly caused offense.